 A cultural elite of druids, ovates (judges and advisers) and bards (poets and musicians) held the clans together, maintaining a noteworthy system of laws, customs and beliefs that gave rights and justice to all people, and to both genders.

-Yet they were regionalised and tribes could at times be competitive.
-This brought their eventual downfall at the hands of the invading Romans, who divided them against each other to gain a foothold in Britain, with some skulduggery involved.
-This did not directly affect Cornwall, though the occupation did indirectly affect the economy and general security.
-Dumnonia held together.
+Yet the Britons were regionalised and tribes could at times be competitive - the island British have always had an independent and separatist streak to them.
+This brought their eventual downfall at the hands of the invading Romans, who divided them against each other to gain a foothold in Britain, with some skulduggery involved - this was a precursor to the later British imperial principle of 'divide and rule'.

 Carn Euny iron age village

 Back to the iron age.
 Though iron was much better and stronger for tools, blades, ploughs, nails and everyday items, it didn't have the gold-like shine of bronze, which continued to be used in decorative crafts, adornments and anything made to look nice.

 The survival of bronze meant there was still a market in tin, and the people of Penwith thus did well in the iron age, supplying a valuable resource.
 Though it was a barter economy, the high value of tin meant that Penwithians led a decent life materially, trading tin widely with people across Europe, as ingots or as crafts and products.